-Having a career in nursing is extremely rewarding but not without its challenges.
-One of the biggest challenges is deciding which path to take in the ever-expanding role of nursing.
-Some nurses are fortunate to find their niche right away but for others, it takes a while to find the position that best suits them.
-Becoming a nurse manager is a goal many nurses include as part of their career development process.
+A nursing career is extremely rewarding but not without its challenges.
+One of the biggest challenges is deciding which path to take in this ever-expanding profession.
+Becoming a nurse manager is one of these options.

-Transitioning from clinician to nurse manager can be quite daunting.
-After all, it is role where we are contributing through others instead of independently, can be quite daunting.
+But transitioning from clinician to nurse manager can be quite daunting.
+After all, it is role where we are contributing through others instead of independently.

 Today’s nurse manager has one of the most difficult jobs in healthcare.
-Managers need to know how to manage budgets, deliver presentations, and should have sharp communication coupled with negotiating abilities.
+Managers need to know how to manage budgets, deliver presentations, and should have sharp communication skills coupled with negotiating abilities.
 Hence, it’s imperative that they have access to all of the tools required to become successful.

 The days of the starched, polished whites, opaque stockings and stiff hats are long gone from the nurse leader figure.
-Business suits, advanced degrees, laptops and spreadsheets are the stuff modern nurse managers are made of.
+Business suits, advanced nursing degrees, laptops, and spreadsheets are the stuff modern nurse managers are made of.

-Turning to my own team, I asked what they valued the most in nursing leadership.
+I turned to my own team to ask what they value the most in nurse leadership.

-Cathie, RN, expressed nurse managers are made from something even more palatable:
+Cathie, RN, said that nurse managers are made from something even more palatable: